andlo/mycroft-skills-list-gitbook/skills/mycroft-chat-skill.domcross.md

 ---
 description: The Mycroft Chat allows you to interact with other community users.
-This skill allows you to monitor Mycroft Chat and find out if you have been mentioned or if there are unread messages.
-The messages can be read to you by Mycroft as well
+This
 ---

 ### _mycroft-chat-skill.domcross_